tjmaher/gauge-selenium-ruby-first-draft/README.md

 Chrome is the default browser for specs execution.
 Make sure Chrome is installed in your machine and [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) is in PATH.

+### How is this project scaffolded?

+What is wonderful about Gauge is that I did not have to use Yeoman.io or any other tool to scaffold this project, i.e. figure out the folder structure and code just to get things up and running.
+I created a new directory on my local machine, entered the directory, and entered:

+`gauge init ruby`

+Want to see what code that command produced?
+See the [gauge_0.9.7_default_code](https://github.com/tjmaher/gauge_0.9.7_default_code) that I stored on GitHub.

+All I had to do was take the Ruby code that Gauge created in [ruby-selenium](https://github.com/getgauge-examples/ruby-selenium), and hack on it inexpertly until it could run the [The-Internet Login](https://the-internet.herokuapp.com/login).
+I'm only week two into working with Ruby.